TestGorilla LogoTestGorilla Logo

 What makes a great leader?

 There’s no one-size-fits-all approach to outstanding leadership.
-However, a great leader usually has a combination of traits and skills that help guide, inspire, and influence others.
+However, great leadership skills are a combination of traits and skills that help guide, inspire, and influence others.

 Here are some of the core traits found in many successful leaders: